Eric Lenze, MD

 Psychiatry Residency: Washington University School of Medicine, 1998

 Geriatric Psychiatry Fellowship: University of Pittsburgh School of Medicine, 1999

 Areas of Clinical Interest

 Treatment of anxiety disorders and depression in older adults.

 Forensic Psychiatry (expert witness in older adult cases).

 Areas of Research Interests

+I am the Director of the Healthy Mind Lab.
 My main research focus is developing and testing treatments for depression and anxiety in older and younger adults.

 Funded Research Projects

-FDA (Co-I): Bioequivalence and Clinical Implications of Generic Bupropion
+Food and Drug Administration (Key Personnel): Bioequivalence and Clinical Implications of Generic Bupropion